Last Updated on 17 December, 2020 by Veronica

 We visited Glamis Castle and the Discovery RSS in Dundee.

-We also stopped at Falkland, a beautiful little village, which was also a setting of Outlander.
+We also stopped at Falkland, a beautiful little village, which was also the setting of Outlander.

 We slept in Carlisle in another B&B, which we booked through Booking, room with private bathroom, well located, and cost us 55 pounds with breakfast included.